Middle and High School Courses

 Students can keep track of their courses and plan a path towards graduation by using this Course Planning document.

-- Each school is required to advise each student of programs through which a high school student can earn college credit, including AP, IB, AICE, dual enrollment and early admission courses, career academy courses, and courses that lead to national industry certification, as well as the availability of course offerings through virtual instruction
+- Each school is required to advise each student of programs through which a student can earn college credit, including AP, IB, AICE, dual enrollment and early admission courses, career academy courses, and courses that lead to national industry certification, as well as the availability of course offerings through virtual instruction

-- Each high school must provide Academically Challenging Curriculum to Enhance Learning (ACCEL) options.
+- Each school must provide Academically Challenging Curriculum to Enhance Learning (ACCEL) options.
 ACCEL options are educational options that provide academically challenging curriculum or accelerated instruction to eligible students such as:

 - Whole-grade and mid-year promotion